keshavshivkumar/CircleofLife/reports/Agent5.md

 ## Design

-- `Agent5` is expected to catch the prey, not knowing where the predator is exactly in the environment.
+- `Agent5` is expected to catch the prey, not knowing where the predator is exactly in the environment (the agent only knows in the first timestep where the predator is).

 - Before a node is picked to survey, the probability of the agent node is distributed to the rest of the nodes (since the predator is not present in that node).